Student Support Services תגבור למידה

 Since Maimonides began offering support services, our program has expanded its scope which has allowed students with a diverse range of needs to attend our school.
 Together with learning specialists, teachers, parents and administrators, an education plan is developed for each student based upon the results of educational and psychological testing administered by outside providers.
 This team approach ensures that students receive the intervention and accommodations that they need.
-Our professional staff included special educators in General and Judaic Studies including reading and math specialists as well as speech/language pathologists, occupational therapists and learning specialists from Gateways: Access to Jewish Education, an organization dedicated to helping students thrive in Jewish day schools by providing on-site special education support services.
+Our professional staff includes special educators in General and Judaic Studies including reading and math specialists, speech/language pathologists, occupational therapists and learning specialists from Gateways: Access to Jewish Education, an organization dedicated to helping students thrive in Jewish day schools by providing on-site special education support services.
 Students who previously would not have been able to attend Maimonides can now graduate with a Modern Orthodox Jewish education.

 Support Services for Elementary School

 Elementary School Support Services are offered through in-class and pull-out intervention models, and children are seen individually or in small groups.
-Leaning specialists work closely with classroom teachers in all areas of the curriculum and are particularly sensitive to finding ways to work with a student to minimize disruption to the student's routine.
+Learning specialists work closely with classroom teachers in all areas of the curriculum and are particularly sensitive to finding ways to work with a student to minimize disruption to the student's routine.
 A full-time social worker assists students with personal and social issues and is available to consult with parents and teachers.

 Support Services for Middle and Upper School

-Middle School students receive support through the Study Zone, while our Upper School students utilize the Learning Center.
+Middle School students receive support through the Study Zone, while our Upper School students utilize the Edelman Learning Center.
 Students receive content support within the context of their course work in the areas of English, Social Studies, Math, Science and Limudei Kodesh and work on strategies necessary for a successful school experience.
-On-going communication between learning specialists, grade deans, faculty and parents is an important component of our program.
+Ongoing communication between learning specialists, grade deans, faculty and parents is an important component of our program.
 The Middle and Upper School students experience tremendous growth during these years, and we encourage our students to become self-aware learners and advocates.
 A full-time social worker in the Middle School and a full-time social worker in the Upper School work with students, faculty and parents around social and emotional issues.
-For more information about Support Services for the Middle and Upper School, please contact Brenda Hefter, Learning Center Director, at 617-232-4452 x106 or firstname.lastname@example.org.
+For more information about Support Services for the Middle and Upper School, please contact Brenda Hefter, Learning Center Director, at 617-232-4452 x106 or email@example.com.